NoxShadow-YT/DarkLxura/Readme.md

 - Removed Cape Render: The cape rendering feature has been removed from Dark Lxura.
 - New Splash Text: Dark Lxura introduces a fresh set of splash texts that appear on the Minecraft main menu.
+- New ClickGUI with uses a for-each loop instead of a traditional for loop for improved readability.
+It also introduces variables for the line height, background color, and outline color to make it easier to customize the appearance of the array list.
 ## Installation

 To install Dark Lxura, follow these steps: